garrandall/popular-music-data/tracks/gas-pedal-sage-the-gemini-iamsu-.md

 Uh, tell her slow down baby
 I'm too turned up, it's 'bout to go down, baby

 Wait, why are you telling HER to slow down, she's the one trying to figure out where YOU'RE going.
 As well, I love how his response to her question is basically, "Sorry, I'm too turned up, we have to have sex in this disgusting club bathroom.
-There ain't no other possible option!!!"
+There ain't no other possible option!"

 When you hit the stage the people do a 180